armijnhemel/binaryanalysis-ng/maintenance/proximity/README-proximity.md

 ### Android Dex

-For Dex files the TLSH computed for the bytecode of each individual method is extracted and written to a file.
-Currently methods are not yet filtered, but this might change in the future to be able to ignore certain methods (for
+For Dex files the TLSH computed for the bytecode of each individual method is extracted from the BANG results and written to a file.
+Currently methods are not yet filtered, but this might change in the future to be able to ignore certain methods (for example: `<init>` and `<clinit>`) that are inserted by the compiler.

-example: `<init>` and `<clinit>`) that are inserted by the compiler.
+It should be noted that when processing a large number of Dex files there will be hashes for many methods (at least a few hundred per Dex file).
+This is why scanning Dex methods is not enabled by default.

 ## Extracting data from MalwareBazaar files